jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ***

-In the middle of the print the corners started to come off, I didn't print with a brim which probably would have been better, but it only improved on the design a little :)
+In the middle of the print the corners started to come off, I didn't print with a brim which probably would have been better, but the corner creep only improved on the design a little :)

 ***